 Meg Favreau is a writer, artist, performer, food enthusiast, and old book collector who grew up in New Hampshire and currently lives in Los Angeles.
-She loves making comedy and art that builds weird, magical worlds and explores the ways in which we’re all afraid and sad, but petrified to ever talk about it.
-Meg’s happiest when she’s writing absurd, dark, and emotionally grounded comedy; digging through stacks of long-forgotten books; baking fruit-based desserts; or climbing over big piles of rocks and splashing through streams outside.
+She loves making comedy and art that builds unusual worlds and explores the ways in which we’re all afraid and sad, but petrified to ever talk about it.
+Meg’s happiest when she’s writing absurd humor, digging through stacks of long-forgotten books, baking fruit-based desserts, or climbing over big piles of rocks and splashing through streams outside.

 Meg has over a decade of comedy experience with a focus in sketch comedy, including teaching sketch comedy writing at The Nerdist School using a curriculum that she developed.
 Recently, Meg has written sketches for the UCB house sketch comedy team Glendale and a variety of places on The Internet, including Collab’s Team Internet Live, the YouTube channel FRED, Brat, and The Fine Brothers.
 From 2012 to early 2015, Meg wrote and performed on the iO West headliner sketch team DJ Faucet (San Francisco Sketchfest, Chicago Sketchfest, Comedy Central Stage), and she was also a member of the LA sketch duo Bone Mouth and directed the iO West sketch team Animal Style.
 Before moving to Los Angeles, Meg was part of the Philadelphia sketch duo Meg & Rob.
 The group was featured in numerous comedy festivals including the Chicago Sketchfest, Seattle Sketchfest, Boston Comedy Festival, Boston Improv Festival, Philly Sketchfest, and North Carolina Comedy Arts Festival.

 Meg has written multiple original pilots and spec scripts; contact her if you’re interested in seeing a sample.